aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-build-online-excel-editor/_index.md

 # COPY fonts/* /usr/share/fonts/
 # the basic file path which contains the spread sheet files
 RUN mkdir -p /app/wb
+# the file path to store the uploaded files
+RUN mkdir -p /app/uploads
 # the cache file path for GridJs
 RUN mkdir -p /app/grid_cache/streamcache
 # we provide some sample spread sheet files in demo